 So where does this leave us in terms of federal law?
 We’ve seen national forces used to crack down on medical cannabis dispensaries across a number of states, but this time it’s different.
 This is entire states sending a message to the President and DEA that there’s no longer the need for an excuse.
 There’s no longer the need to be seriously ill before being permitted to consume cannabis as a free human being.
 Today’s vote forces the federal government to either massively encroach on state law (in a way which far exceeds attacks on dispensaries) or to revise their approach to tackling cannabis.

 We’ve longed for something to hold up against the authorities and force them to make difficult decisions.
 For over 40 years they’ve been able to simply ignore us and dismiss our voices as a flash in the pan, but this is the final nail in the coffin of prohibition.
 The whole charade has survived based on the suppression of facts, but thanks to the internet age we learned that we’ve been sold a lie.
 This is our time.
 This is payback.
-And it tastes so sweet.
+And it tastes so very sweet.